-- Oversight of regulatory guidelines from the Center for Medicare and Medicaid Services (CMS) and to apply updates to HAP processes for compliance with monitoring health care acquired conditions. - Maintaining an ongoing process to monitor and investigate hospital-acquired conditions (HACs) and provider preventable conditions (PPCs). - Collaborating with HAP's Director of Support Services for Building Operations to promote awareness of corporate safety responses to emergencies including pandemics, fire and weather disasters, and workplace violence. - Maintaining a liaison relationship with HFHS for alignment of patient and member safety goals through participation on the HFHS Resuscitation Advisory Council (RAC) and communicating pertinent discussions to the Quality & Safety Committee. - Participating in the ongoing community Michigan Health and Hospital Association, Quality Improvement Directors' meetings, and other forums to address and support quality and safety

-- improvement initiatives locally and statewide. - Participation in the Michigan Quality Improvement Consortium (MQIC) to promulgate evidencebased medicine, preventive services, health promotion, disease management programs, and clinical practice guidelines to practitioners
+- Oversight of regulatory guidelines from the Center for Medicare and Medicaid Services (CMS) and to apply updates to HAP processes for compliance with monitoring health care acquired conditions. - Maintaining an ongoing process to monitor and investigate hospital-acquired conditions (HACs) and provider preventable conditions (PPCs). - Collaborating with HAP's Building Operations to promote awareness of corporate safety responses to emergencies including pandemics, fire and weather disasters, and workplace violence. - Review, investigation, and monitoring concerns regarding affiliated providers or practitioners who have the potential to negatively affect the quality, safety, or integrity of services rendered to HAP members and to determine appropriate follow-up as necessary. - Maintaining ongoing oversight of provider and practitioner performance via the Power BI tracking reports and, through the same Power BI system, track all performance and corrective action plans implemented. - Maintaining a liaison relationship with HFH for alignment of patient and member safety goals - Participating in the ongoing community Michigan Health and Hospital Association, Quality Improvement Directors' meetings, and other forums to address and support quality and safety improvement initiatives locally and statewide. - Participation in the Michigan Quality Improvement Consortium (MQIC) to promulgate evidencebased medicine, preventive services, health promotion, disease management programs, and clinical practice guidelines to practitioners